Are you looking to build a better workplace? To create the kind of culture you want (and others need)?

 Photo of the Better Allies Approach to Hiring book, which has a red background and a collection of white gears in different sizes

-Building on the momentum of Better Allies, Karen Catlin has created this helpful hiring guide filled with best practices to recruit and hire people from underrepresented ethnicities and genders, with non-traditional educational backgrounds, with gaps on their resumes, or from older generations.
-With examples, stories, checklists, rubrics, and guidelines galore, this unique tool will help you transform your hiring process to attract and retain diverse applicants.
+Building on the momentum of Better Allies, Karen Catlin has created this helpful hiring guide filled with best practices to recruit and hire the talent you need.
+With examples, stories, checklists, rubrics, and guidelines galore, this unique tool will help you transform your hiring process to attract and retain employees.

 Buy the book